Mitsubishi Heavy Industries Crystal Mover C810

-The Mitsubishi Heavy Industries Crystal Mover C810/C810A is an automated people mover train that serves the Sengkang LRT line and Punggol LRT line in Singapore.
-The C810 has been operating since 18 January 2003, with its first service on the Sengkang East Loop.
-The C810A commenced revenue service on 5 April 2016.
+The Mitsubishi Heavy Industries Crystal Mover C810 is an automated people mover vehicle which serves the Sengkang LRT line and Punggol LRT line as the first generation train that has been operating since 18 January 2003, with its first service on the Sengkang East Loop.

-The C810 and C810A were developed and built by Mitsubishi Heavy Industries in cooperation with Crystal Mover Bodywork, the same company that developed the newer Changi Airport Skytrain.
+The C810 trains were developed and built by Mitsubishi Heavy Industries in cooperation with Crystal Mover Bodywork, the same company that developed the newer Changi Airport Skytrain.
 The trains were developed for airport and light rail applications.
 They are fully automated and driverless, relying on Automatic Train Control (ATC) technology.

-Singapore's Light Rail Transit purchased 41 C810s and 16 C810As to be used on the Sengkang LRT line and Punggol LRT line.
-From 2013 to 2015, 16 of the 41 C810s were modified to enable two-car formations to cope with higher demand for the Sengkang and Punggol LRT lines.
+Singapore's Light Rail Transit purchased 41 C810 trains to be used on the Sengkang LRT line and Punggol LRT line.
+Between 2013 and 2015, 16 of these trains underwent modifications to support two-car formations, significantly increasing the system's capacity.

 The C810D vehicles are expected to replace all of the first generation C810 vehicles by 2028.
 Following the withdrawal of the C801 on the Bukit Panjang LRT, the C810 is currently the oldest LRT rolling stock in Singapore.

 Train design

-The exterior of the C810 and C810A has a dual-color of indigo and white.
-They feature the SBS Transit logo in white.
-The serial numbers of the trains are marked on the right side of the train at the front and rear.
-Both the windshield wipers and emergency doors were specially designed for the LRT.
+The C810 trains feature a distinctive dual-color livery of indigo and white, prominently displaying the SBS Transit logo in white.
+For easy identification, serial numbers are located on the far right of the train's front and rear sections.
+Notably, both the windshield wipers and emergency exit doors were custom-engineered specifically for the requirements of the LRT system.

-Compared to the C810, the newer C810A has headlights that are vertical instead of horizontal and luminously white instead of yellow, and a different coupling mechanism as well as door frame.

-The interior of the Sengkang and Punggol LRT trains feature an indigo seats and red grab poles.
-16 of the C810s that underwent modification have two seats in the front and back converted into perch seats, thus reducing the number of seats to 14 from the usual 18 seats.
+Inside the Sengkang and Punggol LRT carriages, the color palette consists of indigo seating complemented by bright red grab poles.
+16 of the C810 trains that underwent modification have two seats in the front and back converted into perch seats, thus reducing the number of seats to 14 from the usual 18 seats.

+Because the carriages are designed with closed ends due to the lack of gangway connections, passengers cannot move between cars while the train is in motion.
+During two-car operations, commuters may only switch carriages while the train is stationary at a station with the doors fully deployed.

 Train formation

-The configuration of a C810/C810A in revenue service is just the one car.
-With both the motors and the third rail current collectors, certain C810 and C810A train cars can be coupled up to 2 cars during service.
+The configuration of a C810 in revenue service is just the one car.
+With both the motors and the third rail current collectors, the train cars can be coupled up to 2 cars during service.

-The car numbers of the C810s range from 01 to 41, while those of the C810As range from 42 to 57.
+The car numbers of the C810 trains range from 01 to 41.
 Individual cars are assigned a two-digit serial number by the rail operator SBS Transit.
 A trainset consists of one motor car, e.g. set 01 is car 01.
 Both digits identify the car number.

-All sets were built by Mitsubishi Heavy Industries.